prometheus/prometheus/docs/querying/api.md

   -g 'http://localhost:9090/api/v1/admin/tsdb/delete_series?match[]=up&match[]=process_start_time_seconds{job="prometheus"}'
 ```

-NOTE: This endpoint marks samples from series as deleted, but will not necessarily delete associated series metadata in every case (even after cleaning tombstones).
-Thus the series metadata API endpoints may still return metadata for series whose samples have been deleted for the selected time range.
+NOTE: This endpoint marks samples from series as deleted, but will not necessarily prevent associated series metadata from still being returned in metadata queries for the affected time range (even after cleaning tombstones).
 The exact extent of metadata deletion is an implementation detail that may change in the future.

 *New in v2.1 and supports PUT from v2.9*